Investor Terms and Conditions

 1.1 The Platform provides a database of profiles of Investee Business Summaries that will be accessible by the Investor (the “Service”).

-1.2 If the Investor is interested in a Business Summary they may, through the Platform online, request a full Information Memorandum (“IM”) from the Investee, detailing in full the opportunity, information on the Investee and full disclosure of the risks.
+1.2 If the Investor is interested in a Business Summary they may, through the Platform online, request a full Informational Material (“IM”) from the Investee, detailing in full the opportunity, information on the Investee and full disclosure of the risks.

 1.3 The Platform acts solely as a tool for the Investor to find opportunities that match their investment preferences and that SF shall not be liable for any transaction or arrangement consequently made between an Investor and an Investee.